It takes all of us to beat national chains

 - POS providers don't focus on mobile.
 Even coffee-focused POS miss on building a consumer experience.
 Not necessarily because they don't have the chops for it, but because it's secondary to their core business.
 If you don't obsess about making the consumer experience amazing and work every day to innovate, it's not going to beat what Starbucks offers - plain and simple.
 You don't have to take our word for it.
 Use the Starbucks app or the joe app then use a branded app built by a POS.
 They tend to be clunky, have poor user flows, and the modifiers are often built for baristas that know exactly how to construct a drink (consumers tend to make more mistakes without guard rails built-in).

 Going the extra mile for your customers and offering GREAT coffee has fueled indie coffee success for decades.
-By coming together under the joe app, you help keep coffee lovers off the Starbucks app and give your business the opportunity to not just retain, but grow same-store revenue growth by better serving your most loyal customers.
-Why would they settle for coffee they don't love when they can open joe and give their business to a nearby indie location?
+By coming together under the joe app, you help keep coffee lovers away from national chains and give your business the opportunity to not just retain, but grow same-store revenue growth by better serving your most loyal customers.